-Discussion and Theoretical Implications
+General Discussion

 The current study examined how well RWA and SDO predicted implicit and explicit attitudes.
 We hypothesised that RWA and SDO would predict implicit and explicit attitudes towards word pairs in ways that would be consistent at face value with the two respective ideologies.
 Results consistent with these predictions would support the idea that RWA and SDO can be used to predict implicit attitudes – a hypothesis that currently has only mixed support.
-Furthermore, if RWA and SDO predict explicit and implicit attitudes in a similar manner, it would further support the claim that implicit and explicit attitudinal measures are capturing the same or similar underlying constructs.
+Furthermore, if RWA and SDO predict explicit and implicit attitudes in a similar manner, it would further support the claim that implicit and explicit attitude measures are capturing the same underlying constructs.

 Summary of Word Pairings and Ideologies

-Overall, the results of the present study moderately supported the hypotheses.
-Most (approximately 61%) of predicted relationships between RWA and SDO and relevant word pairings were significant.
+Overall, the results of the present study showed mixed support for the hypotheses.
+Most (22/28; 79%) of predicted relationships between RWA and SDO and relevant word pairings were significant, but so were 35% of the unpredicted relationships (see below).
 Given the large number of hypotheses and somewhat indirect link between word pairings and ideologies, the mixed results are perhaps unsurprising.
-For example, we predicted (but did not find) that people scoring higher in SDO would have more positive associations with “hierarchy” vs. “anarchy.”
-At the same time, individuals scoring higher in SDO did have more positive associations with the conceptually similar item “unequal” vs. “equal.”
-These results highlight the fact that the presence or absence of relationships between RWA/SDO and IAT scores seem to be sensitive to the specific words used to operationalize a concept.

-Some word pairings were expected to relate to both SDO and RWA.
+Overlap between relationships with RWA and SDO.
+Some word pairings were expected to relate to both RWA and SDO.
 One example is the predicted more positive association with “capitalism” vs. “socialism.”
 This was expected for RWA as well as SDO because “capitalism” is related to competition and inequality (consistent with SDO) but also to maintaining the status quo and tradition in Western nations such as the United States (consistent with RWA).
 The results of the current study supported this hypothesis: Implicit and explicit attitudes towards capitalism vs. socialism were significantly associated with both RWA and SDO.
 (Those scoring higher in RWA or SDO had more positive associations with capitalism as compared to socialism).
 However, some unexpected overlap also occurred.
-In total, there were six unpredicted significant associations out of 20 total predicted null results (i.e., 30% of predicted nulls).
+In total, there were seven unpredicted significant associations out of 20 total predicted null results (i.e., 35% of predicted nulls).
 As an example, while attitudes towards “change” vs. “preserve” were expected to be associated with RWA (and this was supported by the data) we had no a priori hypotheses for associations with SDO.
 Unexpectedly, attitudes towards “change” vs. “preserve” were also significantly associated with SDO in the same way as for RWA (i.e., people scoring higher in SDO had more positive associations with “preserve” vs. “change”).